Doboby/Data-Structure-Implementation/README.md

 ## Design notes

-- In this laboratory work, We have completed some basic operations on the dictionary structure with python LIST.
+- In this laboratory work, We have completed some basic operations on the dictionary structure.
 - These operations include: `__init__` `__len__` `add` `get` `get_hash_value` and `remove`.
 - Our code has been committed into the github <https://github.com/Doboby/Data-Structure-Implementation>